 I completely relate.

 For the series of space race posters, I came across some old Life Magazine images of astronauts from the early days of NASA.
 The pictures were a pretty raw, looking at men entering a complete unknown.
 I started to hunt down any documentary on the space race and the beginnings of NASA, astronauts and cosmonauts.
-From there the interest spread into science, theoretical physics and more.
+From there, the interest spread into science, theoretical physics and more.
+That’s how I came to 2046 Print Shop.

 I’m glad you mentioned that…You design around theoretical physics and the park system too, how do you see those as interrelated?
 Or is it really more a matter of creating art around different categories of natural phenomena that inspires you?